OccupyMars2025/Deep-Learning-Systems-Algorithms-and-Implementation/README.md

 # Finish this course and implement a reasonable deep learning system with more than 2000 lines of dense code.
 The name of the system is "needle"(necessary elements of deep learning).
 ## https://dlsyscourse.org/
 ## https://github.com/dlsyscourse
+# The problems I encountered when studying this course are recorded in the "Issues".

 # remain to do: